 IEMS 225-0 Principles of Entrepreneurship Introduction to essential elements of building one's own business, from brainstorming ideas and assessing opportunities to pitching a business idea.
 History of entrepreneurship and the entrepreneurial psyche.
 Business plan fundamentals, including strategy, finance, accounting, marketing, operations, and choosing the ideal management team.
-Taught with ENTREP 225; students may not receive credit for both courses.
+Taught with ENTREP 225; may not receive credit for both courses.
 May not be taken after 325.

-IEMS 295-0 Introductory Topics in Industrial Engineering Topics suggested by students or faculty members and approved by the department; taught at an intermediate level.
+IEMS 295-0 Introductory Topics in Industrial Engineering

+Topics suggested by students or faculty members and approved by the department; taught at an intermediate level.

 IEMS 303-0 Statistics Statistical methods for data analysis.
 Descriptive plots and statistics; observational studies and experiments; confidence interval estimation; hypothesis testing; regression and correlation.
 Homework, labs, and project.
-Not to be taken for credit with or after STAT 320-1.
+May not receive credit for both 303 and any of 201, STAT 210, BMD ENG 220, or CHEM ENG 312.
+May not be taken for credit with or after STAT 320-1.
 Prerequisite: 202 or equivalent.

 IEMS 304-0 Statistical Methods for Data Mining Advanced statistical methods.
 Multiple regression; analysis of variance; design and analysis of single-factor and multifactor experiments; categorical data; nonparametric methods.
 Homework and project.
 Prerequisite: 303 or equivalent.

-IEMS 305-0 Statistical Methods for Quality Improvement

-Methods for controlling and improving industrial processes.
+IEMS 305-0 Statistical Methods for Quality Improvement Methods for controlling and improving industrial processes.
 Control charts; process capability; gage repeatability and reproducibility.
 Multifactor experiments; screening experiments; robust design.
 Homework, labs, and project.
-Prerequisite: 303 or equivalent.